Further Massage Information

-Please call our receptionist for practitioner availability and bookings or view our Contact & book page for further information.
+Please call our receptionist for massage practitioner availability and bookings or view our Massage Therapies page to view our practitioners.
 We look forward to your visit.

 Holistic/Swedish Massage therapists seek to identify the individual needs of each client and devise a suitable treatment for the whole person.
 Holistic massage combines techniques derived from Swedish Massage - Effleurage (stroking), Petrissage (Kneading & Friction), Tapotement (Percussion) and Vibration - using natural plant oils and waxes to allow movement.
 The therapist may use their hands, knuckles, forearms and elbows to apply the techniques.
 Treatment is applied direct to the skin to reach the underlying tissues and structures of the body.
 Clients may have joint, muscular or postural discomfort, or they may be feeling under pressure or stressed and in need of some relaxation.
 Clients with skin complaints such as Rosacea, and who have excessively oily, dry or sensitive skin may also benefit from the properties of the oils used.

 Deep Tissue Massage is a therapeutic treatment especially effective in releasing muscular tension.
 It focuses on stiff and knotted muscles to a deeper level, using slow and deep strokes across the grain of the muscles to release the tension.
 It can also release emotional stress in the deeper layers of the body.
 Throughout the treatment the therapist consults the client regarding the pressure level and the areas that need to be worked.